Zhytou/Zhytou.github.io/content/homepage.md

 🎯 Focus on

-+ Simple render engine using ray Tracing
++ Simple render engine using path tracing
-+ Scan line z buffer shading technology
 + 6.824 lab3 kvraft

 💻 Code for fun & polyglot programmer